-How is it calculated?
-Annual debt service divided by annual operating expenses
+- How is it calculated?
+Annual debt service divided by annual operating expenses - Policy Ratio: Not to exceed 5.00%

 The Vice Chancellor for Business and Finance will review each ratio in connection with the delivery of the University's audited financials and will provide an annual report to the Board substantially in the form of Appendix A detailing (1) the calculation of each ratio for that fiscal year and (2) an explanation for any ratio that falls outside the University's stated policy ratio, along with (a) any applicable recommendations, strategies and an expected timeframe for aligning such ratio with the University's stated policy or (b) the rationale for any recommended changes to any such stated policy ratio going forward (including any revisions necessitated by changes in accounting standards or rating agency methodologies).